Search...

 An hour of peaceful reflection with prayers, readings, and chants in the Taizé tradition.

-The Sanctuary service will be held at our partner church St Pancras, Euston Road for the first part of the year.
+The Sanctuary service will be held at our partner church St Pancras, Euston Road.

 4th Sunday of every month at 9.45am.